wp-plugins/magic-meta-box/readme.txt

 Magic Meta Box plugin helps you to implement easily custom meta boxes or fields in any post, page and custom post type in wordpress.
 You can create repeated single fields or group fields.
 You can create tabs to make your custom fields user friendly. it has a lot of fields and It's easily integrate with your theme.
 Just use magic meta box plugin and feel happy.
 ### Features:-
 * Easy to use
-* support a lot of fields
+* Support a lot of fields
 * Has hooks to add custom field types
-* placeholder for inputs
+* Placeholder for inputs
-* support repeated single fields
+* Support repeated single fields
-* support repeated group of fields
+* Support repeated group of fields
-* repeat editor field
+* Repeat editor field
+* Show/Hide meta box with (javascript)
-* support tabs to make your custom fields user friendly
+* Support tabs to make your custom fields user friendly
 * Cross browsing
-* shortcode for Google map to make map field user friendly
+* Shortcode for Google map to make map field user friendly
-* easily integrate with your theme
+* Easily integrate with your theme
 ### Documentation
 * [Documentation PDF](http://www.mediafire.com/view/6f5wcf690q7gunq/Magic_Meta_Box_Documentation.pdf)